 Help protect Boulder's natural beauty by remembering these Mountain Manners.

-Before you go camping, check for current fire restrictions.
+Before you go camping, check for current state fire restrictions and Boulder County fire restrictions.
 Keep your campfire small, away from vegetation and in a fire ring, if available.
 And never leave your campfire unattended.
 To completely extinguish your campfire, drown the fire with water and stir with your shovel.
 Feel for any heat using the back of your hand.
 Continue to drown and stir until it is completely out.